InfiniteCuriosity/Ethical_use_of_AI/Ethical_Use_of_AI.md

 <h1>AI never gives you the best answer unless you ask.
-Here's how to ask so you get the most from AI in an ethical way.</h1>
+Here's how to build your professional brand with assistance from AI.</h1>
 Russ Conte<br>
 Forest Park, IL<br>
 <a href = russconte@mac.com<br>russconte@mac.com</a>